emacsmirror/hyperdrive/README.md

 you want, so long it only contains numbers and letters.

-Now, put something in your hyperdrive with `M-x hyperdrive-upload-buffer`, which will prompt you for a buffer to upload and the path where it should be stored inside your hyperdrive.
+Now, put something in your hyperdrive with `M-x hyperdrive-save-buffer`, which will prompt you for the path where the current buffer should be stored inside your hyperdrive.

 Copy the public key (unique identifier) of the hyperdrive by running `M-x hyperdrive-public-key`.